Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 * __Gallery__ - In flight images taken on various flights to hopefully give the viewer a closer look into the life of a pilot.

-* __Find out more__ - A model and form that allows potential pilots to request more information by leaving thier name and email address.
+* __Find out more__ - A model and form that allows potential pilots to request more information by leaving their name and email address.

 ## Technologies used.